seepick/LocalSportsClub/README.md

 * enable up/down arrow for table (would require a global listener, and knowing which table got focus...)
 * when no-show indicated, create big alert (request money get back if forgot to simply checkin but was there)
 * make rating UI a slider with custom renderer
-* notes as richt format textfield

 ## Later Later

 * sync with google calendar; on booking/cancellation
 * sync workout metadata teacher (von partner site scrapen)
 * use compose's snackbar to indicate notifications about sync
+* notes with rich format text-editor (bold, italic, colors, fontsize)
 * (switch to ZonedDate?)

 # Compose help: